jsdelivrbot/ReduxMiddlewareSample-1/README.md

 # ReduxMiddlewareSample

 This project is an udemy course exercise.
-Objective is to learn redux middleware
+Objective is to learn redux middleware, calls weather API from reducers.

 ###Getting Started###

-There are two methods for getting started with this repo.

-####Familiar with Git?#####
 Checkout this repo, install dependencies, then start the gulp process with the following:

 ```